 Risk aversion refers to when traders unload their positions in higher-yielding assets and move their funds in favor of safe-haven currencies.
-This normally happens in times of uncertainty and high volatility, a so-called “risk-on” environment.
-In turn, periods of perceived low financial risk encourage investors to take risk, therefore creating a “risk-off” situation.
+This normally happens in times of uncertainty and high volatility, a so-called “risk-off” environment.
+In turn, periods of perceived low financial risk encourage investors to take risk, therefore creating a “risk-on” situation.
 The following instruments are excellent barometers of market sentiment that can indicate higher or lower risk taking depending on their performance.

 VIXY: PROSHARES VIX SHORT-TERM FUTURE

 VIXY seeks to track the performance of the S&P 500 VIX Short-Term Futures Index.
 The VIX, inferred from the prices of option on the stock exchange and known colloquially as the "fear index," is a widely-used proxy for global risk aversion and for markets' sensitivity to uncertainty.

 Note that there can be differences between the actual movements of the VIX and the movements of VIX futures contracts.
 But as a general rule, when the VIX climbs, risk aversion is enveloping global markets.

 A contracting economy usually decreases the industrial demand for silver while gold tends to keep its value as a monetary asset.
 The reason is that silver functions mainly as an industrial metal while gold serves as a hedge against economic and political uncertainty.
 As a result, this ratio normally goes up during risk aversion and falls off during times of risk appetite.
 A rising ratio means gold is outperforming silver, and a falling ratio means silver is favoured.
 When this ratio is about to turn from a bottom, traders expect risky assets to fall.
 When silver out-muscles gold and the ratio starts to slip, the market's appetite for risk grows.

 VANGUARD TOTAL BOND MARKET (BND)